 Ultimovacs ASA: Mandatory notification of trades by primary insider

-Oslo, 8 March 2024: CGS Holding AS, a closely related party of Leiv Askvig, a board member and primary insider in Ultimovacs ASA, has today sold 140,000 shares in the company at an average price of NOK 7.2507 per share.
-Following these transactions, CGS Holding AS holds 0 shares in Ultimovacs ASA.
+Oslo, 9 March 2024: Langøya Invest AS, a closely related party of Ketil Fjerdingen, a board member and primary insider in Ultimovacs ASA, sold on 8 March 2024, 400,000 shares in the company at an average price of NOK 7.8984 per share.
+Following these transactions, Langøya Invest AS and closely related parties hold 400,000 shares in Ultimovacs ASA.

-Helene Sundt AS, a closely related party of Leiv Askvig, a board member and primary insider in Ultimovacs ASA, has today sold 140,000 shares in the company at an average price of NOK 7.2507 per share.
-Following these transactions, Helene Sundt AS holds 0 shares in Ultimovacs ASA.

-Sundt AS, a closely related party of Leiv Askvig, a board member and primary insider in Ultimovacs ASA, has today sold 140,000 shares in the company at an average price of NOK 7.2507 per share.
-Following these transactions, Sundt AS holds 0 shares in Ultimovacs ASA.

 This information is subject to the disclosure requirements pursuant to the Market Abuse Regulation article 19 and section 5-12 of the Norwegian Securities Trading Act.